The Phantom Project Creates A Huge Ephemeral Art Exhibit in Paso Robles, May, 2012

 Pictures I Love More than The Jurors Did

-Of course, the jurors had to choose between 465 pieces of art submitted to this gallery by 195 artists.
+The jurors had to choose between 465 pieces of art submitted to this gallery by 195 artists.
 I can't even pick a personal favorite among the few I photographed here.
 That doesn't count the many works that were framed under glass in which my own picture would have been reflected had I tried to shoot them.
 Occasionally I did try to take photos of pictures under glass, and you will see the lights reflected in them.
-I'm sure the pros who submitted their photography to this exhibit would have done a much better job of it.
-I'm not as good with digital enhancement software as they are, and if I spent as much time enhancing my photos as they do theirs, I'd never be able to share them with you in a timely manner.
 Just keep in mind that all these works look better in person than in any picture.
 I have only included one photo in this group because some of my other favorites were opposite windows or had too much glare from other sources to get decent pictures.

 The top picture, "Recharging" by Kabe Russell, a photo montage, is in a class of its own.
 How often have I said it would be wonderful to be able to recharge my brain so I could remember things better or think more clearly.
 I wouldn't call it a pretty picture, but it got my attention and I could certainly identify with it.